rballester/tthresh/README.md

 ## Multidimensional Compression Using the Tucker Tensor Decomposition

-This is an **open-source C++ implementation** written by [Rafael Ballester-Ripoll](http://www.ifi.uzh.ch/en/vmml/people/current-staff/ballester.html) (rballester@ifi.uzh.ch) of the compressor developed in [TTHRESH: Tensor Compression for Multidimensional Visual Data](https://arxiv.org/pdf/1806.05952.pdf).
+This is an **open-source C++ implementation** written by [Rafael Ballester-Ripoll](http://www.ifi.uzh.ch/en/vmml/people/current-staff/ballester.html) (rballester@ifi.uzh.ch) of the compressor developed in [TTHRESH: Tensor Compression for Multidimensional Visual Data (R. Ballester-Ripoll, P. Lindstrom and R. Pajarola)](https://arxiv.org/pdf/1806.05952.pdf).
 It is intended for Cartesian grid data of **3 or more dimensions**.
 It leverages the higher-order singular value decomposition (HOSVD), a generalization of the SVD to 3 and more dimensions, together with adaptive quantization, run-length and arithmetic coding to store the HOSVD transform coefficients' relative positions as sorted by their absolute magnitude.

 If you use TTHRESH for a scientific publication, please cite one or both of these papers: